ani-gevorgyan/socket-io-chat-app/README.md

 # Socket-io-chat-app

 This is a Socket.io chat application.
-The application uses command line commands to comminicate.
+The application uses command line commands to communicate.

 ## Available Scripts